Scroll to content

 Homework

-For the Spring Term, the main home tasks are spellings and reading.
-Spellings are tested every Friday.
-There are currently five each week but this will increase as the children become more used to doing them.
+Spellings are sent home to be practiced and will be tested every Friday.
+Please practice them at least four times in the week with your child in a way that works best for them.
 Reading practice carried out at home- from the school given book and any other sources that appeal to your child- will benefit them greatly.
 Year Two will also bring home maths activities this half term.
-Reading comprehension activities will begin after half term for Year Two also.
-I may occasionally also share resources or activities that I feel would benefit the children from both year groups to practise at home.
+Reading comprehension activities will begin after half term for Year One and Two also.
+I may occasionally also share resources or activities that I feel would benefit the children from both year groups to practise at home this will be on Class Dojo or on paper depending on the task.
 Homework books need to be brought in each Friday please.

 English